rdcoletta/genomic_prediction_svs/notes/testing_simulations.md

 <mark>TO DO:</mark>
+* Run karyotype script for all extreme RILs for all crosses
+> It's important to check the number of recombinations per cromosome.
+At each generation you advance in RILs, you expect about 1-2 recombination events (although after later generations, F5-6, you should expect less because then you start recommbining blocks that have the same genotypes).
+For those RILs that have extreme genotypes, you should expect to see recombination more towards the end of chromosomes, that's why you would see a overrepressentation of one genotype (recombination is not always in the same place, it's a distribution).
+* Test different leveles of QTN effects.
+Look at Sam's code and find out what really is going on with the code: only large effect go for geometric series?
+Or does the geometric series start from the smallest effect QTLs.
+* Perhaps calculate LD with PLINK before using R. To speed up time, since package "genetics" is taking too long.
+> <mark>Ask Candy:</mark> Do I need to use some sort of window approach to calculate LD?
+Or should I calculate all pairwise LD between all markers and then take the average R^2 for a certain window (and only then select SNPs linked to SV)?
-2. Make sure code follows Google style guide for R.
+* Make sure code follows Google style guide for R.
-3. Move `results_validations.R` to simulation folder, change the name of the script to `...`, and then run it to generate plots for different number of markers.
+* Move `results_validations.R` to simulation folder, change the name of the script to `...`, and then run it to generate plots for different number of markers.
-4. Move `trait-sim_manuscript.R` to simulation folder, change the name of the script to `...`.
+* Move `trait-sim_manuscript.R` to simulation folder, change the name of the script to `...`.
 Once everything is working, add loops to parse dataset instead of copying-pasting to alter parameter(s).